aws-samples/load-testing-sample-amazon-ses/README.md

 **IMPORTANT:** AWS Lambda concurrency does not have a simple linear relationship with the number of messages processed.
 For instance, a Lambda concurrency of 4 with an SQS batch size of 20 won’t necessarily result in 80 transactions per second (TPS) due to the integration mechanics between Lambda and SQS.
 In practice, achieving your desired processing rate often requires higher concurrency.
 For example, to have 4 Lambdas processing SQS messages concurrently, you may need to set the Lambda concurrency to 7.

-This solution includes a CloudWatch dashboard that provides insights into various metrics.
-You can use this dashboard to fine-tune Lambda concurrency and SQS batch size as necessary.
+This solution includes a CloudWatch dashboard that offers insights into various metrics, enabling you to fine-tune Lambda concurrency and SQS batch size as needed to achieve the desired throughput while staying within your SES account limits.

 If the SES API returns a throttling error, the Lambda poller requeues the message in the SQS Standard Queue.
 For other errors, the message is sent to a Dead Letter Queue (DLQ), which is included in the deployment.

-The solution offers flexibility to configure the SQS batch size and Lambda concurrency during deployment, allowing you to achieve the desired throughput while adhering to your SES account limits.
-It also deploys a CloudWatch dashboard to monitor metrics, such as average Lambda processing time, which can help you optimize SQS batch size and Lambda concurrency settings.

 ![Queuing-mechanism](assets/queuing-mechanism.PNG)